 The law in relation to these agreements changed in 2013.
 It now states that, if your claim succeeds, the Defendants are responsible for your basic legal costs.
 Your solicitor will then be entitled to a success fee payable from your damages, which is calculated as a percentage of the legal costs.
 In most cases, this success fee will be capped by agreement.
 Jordans will work tirelessly to ensure that we maximise any damages to which you are entitled.

 Medical negligence claims can be very complex, which is why it is vital that you work with a law firm who specialises in these claims.
 You also need to have confidence in your lawyer.

 Our solicitors have a wealth of expertise in helping people who have suffered medical negligence and will handle your case with the highest possible levels of sensitivity and respect, with all claims handled in complete confidence.

 If you have started a claim with a firm that does not specialise in medical negligence claims then speak to Jordans today and we’ll advise you on whether you are getting the best advice.

 Medical negligence cases are complex and therefore need specialist legal and medical advice.
 At Jordans we understand that the consequences of medical negligence can be far reaching and impact all aspects of a victim’s life.
 When you feel you have been let down by professionals you trusted it can sometimes be difficult to know where to turn for help.

-Our expert lawyers are committed to client care.
-Led by Gemma Bean, Jordans has a specialist team with many years of experience in this area.
+Our expert medical negligence lawyers are committed to client care.
+Led by Gemma Bean, Jordans has a specialist compensation claims team with many years of experience in this area.
 We can guarantee that your initial meeting will be with a specialist medical negligence solicitor, will take place at a local office in Wakefield, Dewsbury or Horsforth.
-Alternatively we can meet you at your home if needed on a face-to-face basis and we will keep you fully informed on the progress of your claim throughout.
+Alternatively we can meet you at your home address to discuss.

 To see how Jordans Solicitors can help you, call 0330 300 1103 or request a call-back.